xtharakax/multi-pilot/README.md

 # 🚀 Multi-Pilot Extension v1.1.0

-Multi-Pilot is a Visual Studio Code extension that enables developers to interact with multiple AI language models simultaneously, allowing for direct comparison of responses from different AI models.
-Now with enhanced prompt engineering capabilities!
+Multi-Pilot brings two powerful capabilities to VS Code:

+1. Multi-model comparison to view and analyze responses from several AI models side by side.
+2. Advanced prompt engineering to intelligently enhance your prompts.

 ## 🚀 Getting Started